-APMP (IPMA Level D, SCQF Level 7)- the APM Project Management Qualification – is a knowledge based qualification that allows candidates to demonstrate knowledge of all elements of project management.
+The APM Project Management Qualification (PMQ) is a knowledge based qualification that allows candidates to demonstrate knowledge of all elements of project management.
 Candidates will be able to demonstrate an understanding of how these elements interact and how their project fits into their strategic and commercial environment.
-APMP is a qualification recognised both nationally and internationally giving candidates a qualification that can be carried from one job to another or from one industry to another.
+The PMQis a qualification recognised both nationally and internationally giving candidates a qualification that can be carried from one job to another or from one industry to another.

 Course Delivery Options:

 1) CLASSROOM- 5-day classroom course including exam preparation (please note, classroom courses are currently suspended until January 2021).

 2) VIRTUAL CLASSROOM- 5 days of virtual learning via 9 X 2 hour modules, morning and afternoon & online official exam.
 The first 8 of these modules cover the APM PMQ exam syllabus and the final session is dedicated to exam preparation tips.
 We can schedule your Online exam at any time to suit you*.

 3) BLENDED LEARNING- Online self-study with virtual exam preparation workshop & online official exam*.
 Please see the 'Virtual Exam Preparation Workshop Overview' on the right-hand-side under 'PDF downloads' for further details on this workshop.

 4) ONLINE- Online self-study course only.
 Exam preparation workshop and official exam not included.